jordanmchavez/kdm-tts/kdm todo.md

 * fixed broken lion god
 * slendy shouldn't replace kingsman directly...use unspecified
 * campaign-specific milestones
+* People of the Sun Embolden token showdown/settlement/timeline event ICONS for the checkBoxes when adding a custom event

 ----------------------------------------

+location abstraction
 test script
 should say "right click to delete" somewhere reimport *all* images bigger than 4k